recri/keyer/lib/sdrblk/ReadMe.txt

 	-prefix is $options(-partof) cget -name
 [x] rename for functional distinctions
 [x] abstract the pipeline block
-[ ] abstract the radiobutton block required for demodulation [ ] start making a Tk ui block
+[-] abstract the radiobutton block required for demodulation
+	not sure where the abstraction really goes
+[x] start making a Tk ui block
 [ ] implement block-midi
   keyer-debounce
   keyer-iambic